LED Street Lights Arterial LED Street Light Conversions:

 Benefits of LED Conversion Include:

-Light quality improves safety because of depth of field and peripheral vision enhancements without distorting color
+• Light quality improves safety because of depth of field and peripheral vision enhancements without disorting color

-Using the US Department of Energy and the Municipal Solid-State Street Lighting Consortium Retrofit Financial Analysis Tool, SCL has estimated the simple payback for LED conversion of residential lights at 7.7 years.
-Once all residential fixtures have been replaced, they will save the City an estimated $2.4 million in annual energy and maintenance costs.
+Using the US Department of Energy and the Municipal Solid-State Street Lighting Consortium Retrofit Financial Analysis Tool, City Light estimated the simple payback for LED conversion of residential lights at 7.7 years.
+It will save the City an estimated $2.4 million in annual energy and maintenance costs.

 LED conversion began north of the Ship Canal in 2010 and continued to the north service boundary.
-In 2012, the project will convert residential streetlights from the south service boundary to Brandon Street.
-Remaining work will be completed between Brandon and the Lake Union Ship Canal by the end of 2014.
-Whenever an existing residential light burns out, it will be replaced by an LED.
+In 2012, the project converted residential street lights from the south service boundary to Brandon Street.
+The remaining work was completed between Brandon and the Lake Union Ship Canal in late 2014.